PagaMasTarde/magento-1X/Documentation/configuration.md

 ## :house: Access

-To access to Pagantis admin panel, we need to open the Magento admin panel and follow the next steps:
+To access to Clearpay admin panel, we need to open the Magento admin panel and follow the next steps:

 1. System => Configuration
 ![Step 1](./configuration-step1.png?raw=true "Step 1")